electricbookworks/electric-book-workflow/guide/51-epub-output.md

 ## Mobi conversion

-If you need a MOBI file for Kindle, we recommend putting your EPUB into [Kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211).
-If you don't want to use the command-line, just open the EPUB with the [Kindle Previewer](http://www.amazon.com/gp/feature.html?docId=1000765261), which automatically converts to MOBI using Kindlegen and saves the MOBI file to a folder beside your EPUB.
+If you need a MOBI file for Kindle, we recommend putting your EPUB into the [Kindle Previewer](http://www.amazon.com/gp/feature.html?docId=1000765261), which automatically converts to MOBI using Kindlegen and saves the MOBI file to a folder beside your EPUB.

-If Kindlegen cannot convert the EPUB, we've found that adding it to [Calibre](http://calibre-ebook.com/) first, then (without converting) give Calibre's version to Kindlegen.

-Calibre gives you greater control over specific ebook conversions, but we've found Kindlegen converts some CSS better (e.g. floats and borders).
+If Previewer cannot convert the EPUB, we've found that adding it to [Calibre](http://calibre-ebook.com/) first, then (without converting) give Calibre's version to Kindle Previewer.
+Calibre gives you greater control over specific ebook conversions, but we've found Kindle Previewer converts some CSS better (e.g. floats and borders).

 > If you need to dig into a mobi file's code to troubleshoot, try the [KindleUnpack plugin for Calibre](http://www.mobileread.com/forums/showthread.php?t=171529).
 {:.box}